KendrickPC/apiProject/README.md

 TO DO LIST:
 Restrict zone, data-bind links, make a working search bar, have a working Yelp API installed, Google Maps walking directions installed,

+TO DO LIST: Change YELP API FUSION v3 to Wikipedia API instead.